theonegareth/Plantesa-training/leaf_disease_detection/vsc/README.md

 ## Acknowledgments
 - Open-source libraries and datasets used in this project.
-- The Jupyter Notebook community for their support.
+- The Visual Studio Code community for their support.